BorderTech/java-common/README.md

 ### Enable Static Analysis

-By default qa checks do not run, you must enable them on a per-module basis.
+By default qa checks do not run, you must enable them on a per-module basis or parent pom.

 ``` xml
 <property>